German Evangelical Church: Overview

-In 1933, the German Christians took leadership in some member churches of the German Evangelical Church Confederation.
+In 1933, the German Christians movement took leadership in some member churches of the German Protestant Church Confederation.
 A new designation was voted on and adopted, with the organisation now being called the German Evangelical Church.
 In its early stages, it remained a loose confederation of churches just like its predecessor.
-It included a vast majority of Protestants in what was now Nazi Germany, excluding those affiliated with the free churches like the Evangelical Lutheran Free Church.
-In a 1933 voting to the Reichssynode, the German Christians were able to elect Ludwig Müller, a pro-Nazi pastor, to the office of Reichsbischof ("Reich Bishop").
+It included the vast majority of Protestants in what was now Nazi Germany, excluding those affiliated with the free churches like the Evangelical Lutheran Free Church.
+In a 1933 vote to the Reichssynode, the German Christians were able to elect Ludwig Müller, a pro-Nazi pastor, to the office of Reichsbischof ("Reich Bishop").
 On 20 December 1933, Müller merged the church's Protestant youth organisations into the Hitler Jugend without consulting their leadership or any member churches.
 Many in the German Evangelical Church resisted this idea and a discussion began.

-Müller tried to silence it by introducing discipline and using powers of the elected office.
+Müller tried to silence it by introducing discipline and using the powers of the elected office.
 His attempts failed, prompting Adolf Hitler to meet with Protestant leaders on 25 January 1934.
 Although the meeting ended with Protestant churches declaring their loyalty to the state, removing Müller was not a subject to discussion for Hitler.
 After that, member churches began to either reorganise or detach from the German Evangelical Church.
 Initially, there was little resistance to the attempt to introduce elements of Nazi ideology into church doctrine.
 Most of the resistance came from confessing communities (bekennende Gemeinden) within "intact" and "destroyed churches" (see below) and the Pfarrernotbund (Emergency Covenant of Pastors) led by pastor Martin Niemöller.

 In consequence of the 1934 meeting, many member churches distanced themselves from the increasingly Nazi-controlled Reich Church due to controversies pertaining to its constitution, the nazification of its theology, leadership, incorporation of its youth organisations into the Hitler Jugend, etc. Such churches became neutral or followed the Protestant opposition to Nazism that established an alternative umbrella organisation of their own that became known as the Confessing Church.
 The Reich Church ultimately ended up being a confederation of those German Protestant churches that espoused a single doctrine named Positive Christianity, which was compatible with Nazism.
 Although it aimed to eventually become a unified Protestant state church for all of Nazi Germany, this attempt utterly failed as the German Evangelical Church became fractured into various groups that bore an unclear legal status in relation to each other: